01-edu/public/subjects/java/checkpoints/goodbye-mars/README.md

 ### Instructions

-In a file named `GoodbyeMars.java` write a function `goodbyeMars` that returns the string 'Good bye Mars !'.
+In a file named `GoodbyeMars.java` write a function `goodbyeMars` that returns the string 'Goodbye Mars !'.

 ### Expected Functions